RimantasGalvonas/Arma-3-AI-vs-AI-Battle-Scenario-Template/README.md

 - It draws a colored grid on the map showing the approximate location of enemies.
 - Works in all levels of command: you can play as a simple soldier, a squad leader or a battlefield commander.
 - Waypoints for infantry units are placed in a way that prefers moving between areas with cover.
 - Groups inform each other of known enemy locations and respond if they are able (unless set as subordinates to a high commander).
+Note: AI doesn't know about the colored map grid.
+They only share info about units they actually encounter.
 - Extra care is being taken to make units spawn in positions that do not make them explode on mission start or become stuck.
 It still sometimes happens but quite rarely.
 - Works from small scale engagements to battles spanning across the entire map.